 Aracaju Sergipe, Brazil Travel Guide

 Ingredients defining Sergipana cooking include shrimp, fish, and crab.
-Coconut milk and dendê oil are usually used.
+Coconut milk and dendê oil are often used.
 Manioc, corn, beans, and sun-dried meat (carne de sol) form staples.
 Various peppers add flavor, often served on the side.

 A 10% service charge (serviço) is usually added to restaurant bills; additional tipping is optional if this charge is included.